-Each team should give a 25-minute oral presentation with an appropriate set of slides; the presentation is to be followed by a 15-minute Q&A session.
-The slides should be designed in such a way that they can be made publicly available on the course website.
+Each team will have 20 minutes to deliver a final oral presentation of their term project with an appropriate set of slides/videos; this is to be followed by a 10-minute session of Q&A. The slides should be designed in such a way that they can be made publicly available on the course website.
 The presentation must include a demo.